 You get two chances to guess.
 If you don’t get it right from the first time, take some stevia.
 Why?
 Stevia takes the place of sugar in stimulating your organism, and that includes the brain.
 In effect, you’ll be sending your body on a sugar-free sugar rush.

 Almost all modern-day foods include sugar.
 The taste in itself has to be sweet, pleasurable, to sell the product.
 Whenever you pick up a candy bar, but not only, don’t forget that the marketing involved in its selling lies even beyond the flashy, colorful package.
 Your body will remember the taste and seek it again later.
-Despite being 200 times sweeter than sugar, stevia doesn’t hit your body as strongly as it.
+Despite being 200 times sweeter than sugar, stevia doesn’t hit your body as strong as it.
 As such, you won’t feel that post-sugar intake weakening.

 4. This is an intervention.